gavinmdouglas/gavinmdouglas.github.io/pages/linux_assignment.md

 ### Problem 5: Bash for loop
-* Make a new output folder
+* Make a new output folder.

-* Loop over every sample name in the file you created in Problem 4 with a `for` loop (note that you should exclude the first `variable` column somehow).
+* Loop over every sample name in the file you created in Problem 4 with a `for` loop (note that you should exclude the first column called `variable` somehow).
 To help, see the two hints below.

 *Hint 1*: If you wanted to loop over and print the numbers 1 to 5 in Bash you could use this command: `for i in {1..5}; do echo $i; done`